What is Ayurveda?

 Ayurveda is a truly holistic approach to achieving and maintaining wellness based on thousands of years of scientific study.
 Originating in India, it is the original source of knowledge on surgery, anatomy, medicine, massage, yoga, meditation, astrology, psychology/psychiatry, detoxification, herbology, pharmacology, alchemy, color therapy, music therapy, energy and pranic healing, gemstones, acupuncture and much more.

-An estimated 80% of the Indian population currently uses Ayurvedic Medicine as their primary form of health care.
+An estimated 80% of the Indian population currently uses Ayurveda's system of medicine as their primary form of health care.
 That’s approximately 976 Million people, about twice the entire population of North America or 30 times the population of Canada.
-Considering the fact that the earliest recorded practice of Ayurvedic Medicine dates back to around 800 BC – with over 2,000 years of proven practice (and about 5,000 years of oral history) there is no wonder this ancient science of living is still alive and strong!
+Considering the fact that the earliest recorded practice of Ayurveda dates back to around 800 BC – with over 2,000 years of proven practice (and about 5,000 years of oral history) there is no wonder this ancient science of living is still alive and strong!

 In India and Nepal, Ayurveda is a government supported health care system complete with hospitals and universities dedicated to all branches of medicine and often complimented by the inclusion of modern allopathic medical methods, technology and medicines.
 Ayurveda is recognized as a primary medical care system in the following countries: India, Sri Lanka, Nepal, Bhutan, Myanmar, Bangladesh, Pakistan, Malaysia, Hungary and more.